The Morning Star is the only socialist English language daily newspaper in the world.

 The fact that the paper is still publishing after all these years reflects the enormous dedication and commitment of its staff and its many supporters.
 It aims to be the "daily paper of the left" and carries regular articles by a number of labour movement personalities.
 Although the Communist Party does not own the paper, and certainly does not dictate terms to it, the relationship between the Party and the Morning Star is one of close comradeship: the objectives are the same, the editorial is written in line with the strategic objectives of the Party's programme, Britain's Road to Socialism, and the Party sees building support for the Morning Star as its number 1 priority.

 The Communist Party therefore works closely with the Morning Star to build daily sales of the paper, to extend its influence, and to win donations to the Peoples Press Fighting Fund, which helps keep the paper going.
-Our members are active in Morning Star Readers' and Supporters' Groups, particularly on Tyneside and in Eden Valley & Kendal.
-We co-operate with other supporters of the paper in distributing 2000 free copies - courtesy of the Durham NUM - at the Durham Miners' Gala in July each year.
+Our members are active in Morning Star Readers' and Supporters' Groups.
+We co-operate with other supporters of the paper in distributing 3000 free copies - courtesy of trade union advertising and support - at the Durham Miners' Gala in July each year.
 The Tyneside Readers' and Supporters' Group organises the annual Northern Regional Morning Star Conference, and a major fund-raiser in the annual Tyneside Morning Star Bazaar.

 Any newsagent is obliged to stock the Morning Star if you place a regular order.
 However, there are many newsagents across the North of England who already take it.
 At present we have a list of outlets in Northumberland, Durham and Tyne & Wear, and we anticipate shortly getting that information for the rest of the Northern District.
 If you would like to know where you can buy a copy of the paper, then please get in touch with the Morning Star Organiser via our contacts page